All Products

 Note

 SLO is a session management system for federated authentication.
-If your application requires user authentication for each logon regardless of whether a primary session exists, you do not need to implement SLO.
-You can configure the prompt parameter in the authorization endpoint to prompt users to complete authentication upon each logon.
+If your application requires your authentication for each logon regardless of whether a primary session exists, you can configure the prompt parameter in the authorization endpoint to prompt you to complete authentication upon each logon.

 Call the SLO endpoint

-When a user requests a logout, you need to initiate a redirect request to the end session endpoint provided by IDaaS after the application session is closed.
+When you request a logout, you need to initiate a redirect request to the end session endpoint provided by IDaaS after the application session is closed.

 The administrator can obtain the end session endpoint by performing the following steps: Click the name of the application to go to the application details page, click the Sign-In tab and then the SSO subtab, and then find the end session endpoint in the Application Settings section in the lower part of the page.

 Redirecting to this endpoint can trigger SLO.
-In this case, IDaaS is unable to determine whether the SLO request is valid and thus requires the user to confirm the logout action.
-(This manual logout process can be skipped.
-See the instructions below.)
+In this case, IDaaS is unable to determine whether the SLO request is valid and therefore requires you to confirm the logoff action.

-If a logged-on IDaaS session exists, IDaaS prompts the user about the logout action and asks the user to confirm logout, as shown in the following figure.
+If a logged-on IDaaS session exists, IDaaS prompts you about the logout action and asks you to confirm logout, as shown in the following figure.

 Automatic redirection upon logout

-If you want the user to be redirected to the application page instead of being prompted the "Logged out" message after SLO is complete, you can configure Logout Redirect URIs (post_logout_redirect_uri).
+If you want to be redirected to the application page instead of being prompted the "Logged out" message after SLO is complete, you can configure the Logout Redirect URIs field (post_logout_redirect_uris).

 The administrator can click Applications, find this application in the application list, and then click Manage in the Actions column corresponding to the application.
 On the page that appears, click the Sign-In tab and then the SSO subtab.
 Click Show Advanced Settings, find the Logout Redirect URIs field, and then enter a complete URI for redirecting to the application.

-After the configuration is saved, you can include the post_logout_redirect_uri parameter in the request sent to the SLO endpoint to implement redirection upon logout.
+After the configuration is saved, you can include the post_logout_redirect_uris parameter in the request sent to the SLO endpoint to implement redirection upon logout.

-If you want the user to log out and be redirected to the application page without going through the manual confirmation process to improve user experience, you must include an additional parameter id_token_hint in the request sent to the SLO endpoint after Logout Redirect URIs are configured.
+To log out and redirect to the application page without manual confirmation, include the id_token_hint parameter in the request sent to the SLO endpoint after you configure the Logout Redirect URIs field.

-The following table describes the parameters that are supported by the SLO endpoint.
+The following table describes the parameters supported by the SLO endpoint.

 Parameter